bolunxu/bolunxu.github.io/index.md

 #### Updates
+*2023/01:* Our SoC market model for energy storage has been published in new [IEEE Transactions on Energy Markets, Policy and Regulation](https://ieeexplore.ieee.org/document/10021874) journal.

 *2023/01:* Honored to receive the [NSF CAREER award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2239046&HistoricalAwards=false) to work on energy storage grid integration.

 *2022/12:* [Preprint](https://arxiv.org/pdf/2301.01233.pdf) on integration transfer learning into energy storage bidding.